-One Member State (Germnay) suggested reducing the data size at 800MB (one file (for 'Save Bees') was too large to read).
+One Member State (Germany) suggested reducing the data size at 800MB (one file was too large to read).
 Another Member State (Finland) would prefer receiving the SoS in a simple format (such as .txt or .csv) rather than as .xlm to facilitate their work while another (Lithuania) suggested that encryption and decryption be made possible in the cloud (online browser) to avoid the need to install additional software on individual work computers.